OpenMS/pyopenms-docs/docs/source/chemistry.rst

 Amino Acids
 -----------

-An amino acid residue is represented in OpenMS by the class ``Residue``.
+An amino acid residue is represented in OpenMS by the class :py:class:`~.Residue`.
 It provides a container for the amino acids as well as some functionality.
 The class is able to provide information such as the isotope distribution of the residue, the average and monoisotopic weight.
 The residues can be identified by their full name, their three letter abbreviation or the single letter abbreviation.
-The residue can also be modified, which is implemented in the ``Modification`` class.
+The residue can also be modified, which is implemented in the :py:class:`~.Modification` class.
 Additional less frequently used parameters of a residue like the gas-phase basicity and pk values are also available.